-- ➔ Immediately renew any nameplates or labels with incorrect or outdated information. - → Add any new values to the nameplate.
+- Immediately renew any nameplates or labels with incorrect or outdated information. - → Add any new values to the nameplate.
 If necessary, contact SAMSON to obtain a new nameplate.

-7.1 Throttling or on/off service
+7.1 Throttling service

 The maximum permissible supply pressure is specified in the order confirmation for the control valve.
-However, the supply pressure of the Type 3271 and Type 3277 Pneumatic Actuators with 175v2, 350v2 and 750v2 cm actuator areas must not exceed 6 bar in throttling service.
+However, the supply pressure of the Type 3271 and Type 3277 Pneumatic Actuators with 240, 350 and 700 cm actuator areas must not exceed 6 bar in throttling service.